Valerie Solanas: Trial

 After a cursory evaluation, Solanas was declared mentally unstable and transferred to the prison ward of Elmhurst Hospital.
-She appeared at New York Supreme Court on June 13, 1968.
+She appeared before the New York Supreme Court on June 13, 1968.
 Florynce Kennedy represented her and asked for a writ of habeas corpus, arguing that Solanas was being held inappropriately at Elmhurst.
 The judge denied the motion and Solanas returned to Elmhurst.
 On June 28, Solanas was indicted on charges of attempted murder, assault, and illegal possession of a firearm.
-She was declared "incompetent" in August and sent to Matteawan State Hospital for the Criminally Insane.
+She was declared mentally incompetent in August and sent to Matteawan State Hospital for the Criminally Insane in Fishkill, New York.
 That same month, Olympia Press published the SCUM Manifesto with essays by Girodias and Krassner.

 In January 1969, Solanas underwent a psychiatric evaluation and was diagnosed with chronic paranoid schizophrenia.
 In June, she was deemed fit to stand trial.
 She represented herself without an attorney and pleaded guilty to "reckless assault with intent to harm".
 Solanas was sentenced to three years in prison, with one year of time served.